algorandfoundation/specs/dev/TEAL_opcodes.md

 - pop a target A, index B, and bit C. Set the Bth bit of A to C, and push the result
 - LogicSigVersion >= 3

-bit indexing begins with low-order bits in integers.
-Setting bit 4 to 1 on the integer 0 yields 16 (`int 0x0010`, or 2^4).
-Indexing begins in the first bytes of a byte-string (as seen in getbyte and substring).
-Setting bits 0 through 11 to 1 in a 4 byte-array of 0s yields `byte 0xfff00000`
+When A is a uint64, index 0 is the least significant bit.
+Setting bit 3 to 1 on the integer 0 yields 8, or 2^3.
+When A is a byte array, index 0 is the leftmost bit of the leftmost byte.
+Setting bits 0 through 11 to 1 in a 4-byte-array of 0s yields the byte array 0xfff00000.
+Setting bit 3 to 1 on the 1-byte-array 0x00 yields the byte array 0x10.

 ## getbyte